w3f/research/docs/Polkadot/protocols/block-production/Babe.md

  using roughly the randomness cycle from Ouroboros Praos [2].

-In brief, all block producers have a verifiable random function (VRF) key which they register with the locked stake.
-These VRFs produce secret randomness which determines when they produce blocks.
+In brief, all block producers have a verifiable random function (VRF) key, which they register with the locked stake.
+These VRFs produce secret randomness, which determines when they produce blocks.
 A priori, there is a risk that block producers could grind through VRF keys to bias results, so VRF inputs must include public randomness created only after the VRF key.
 We therefore have epochs in which we create fresh